moothes/SALOD/README.md

 ## Properties
 1. A unify interface for new models.
 To develop a new network, you only need to 1) set configs; 2) define network; 3) define loss function.
+2. We use the Extend Salient Object Detection (ESOD) dataset, which is a collection of several prevalent datasets, to evaluate SOD networks.
-2. Easy to adopt different backbones (Available backbones: ResNet-50, VGG-16, MobileNet-v2, EfficientNet-B0, GhostNet, Res2Net)
+3. Easy to adopt different backbones (Available backbones: ResNet-50, VGG-16, MobileNet-v2, EfficientNet-B0, GhostNet, Res2Net)
-3. A relatively fair comparison with most existing SOD networks.
+4. A relatively fair comparison with most existing SOD networks.
 By input the name of network, you can test old networks in this benchmark.
 Comparisons includes FPS, GFLOPs, model size and so on.
-4. We implement a loss factory that you can change the loss functions for any metwork by passing different parameters.
+5. We implement a loss factory that you can change the loss functions for any metwork by passing different parameters.

 ## Networks: